Unified Description of Spin-Lattice Coupling and Thermodynamics in the Pyrochlore Heisenberg Antiferromagnet

-{\it Magnetic phase diagram of the extended SLC model.} Figures~\ref{Fig2}(a)--\ref{Fig2}(d) compare the experimental magnetization and magnetostriction curves of CdCr$_{2}$O$_{4}$ with simulations, where we use different $\eta$ values with $b = 0.2$.
+{\it Magnetic phase diagram of the extended SLC model}---Figures~\ref{Fig2}(a)--\ref{Fig2}(d) compare the experimental magnetization and magnetostriction curves of CdCr$_{2}$O$_{4}$ with simulations, where we use different $\eta$ values with $b = 0.2$ (for results with other values of $b$, see Fig.~S3 \cite{Supple}).
 The corresponding theoretical phase diagram as a function of magnetic field and $\eta$ is shown in Fig.~\ref{Fig2}(e).
-Note that in the theoretical model, the saturation field is $h/J = 8$ without the SLC.
-For both the BP and SP models, a first-order transition from a canted 2:2 to a 3-up--1-down state occurs at a lower critical field of the 1/2-magnetization plateau ($h_{\rm c1}$), while a second-order transition from the 3-up--1-down to a canted 3:1 state occurs at an upper critical field ($h_{\rm c2}$).
-These trends agree with the experimental magnetization curve [Fig.~\ref{Fig2}(a)].
-Furthermore, the theoretically predicted positive magnetostriction (except for the case of $\eta = 1$), where the lattice expansion is rather enhanced above $h_{\rm c2}$, also agrees with the experimental observation [Fig.~\ref{Fig2}(b)] (see also the magnetostriction curve of HgCr$_{2}$O$_{4}$ in the SM \cite{Supple}).
-Within the framework of the BP model ($\eta = 0$), the plateau width increases with increasing $b$ \cite{2004_Pen}.
+Throughout the Letter, $\Delta L/L$ denotes the relative change in sample length, referred to as magnetostriction (thermal expansion) when plotted as a function of field (temperature).
+In the theoretical model, the saturation field is $h/J = 8$ without the SLC.
+For both the BP and SP models, a first-order transition from a canted 2:2 to a three-up--one-down state occurs at a lower critical field of the 1/2-magnetization plateau ($h_{\rm c1}$), while a second-order transition from the three-up--one-down to a canted 3:1 state occurs at an upper critical field ($h_{\rm c2}$).
+These trends agree with the experimental magnetization curve [Fig.~\ref{Fig2}(a)] \cite{comment1}.
+Furthermore, the theoretically predicted positive magnetostriction (except for the case of $\eta = 1$), where the lattice expansion is rather enhanced above $h_{\rm c2}$, also agrees with the experimental observation [Fig.~\ref{Fig2}(b)] (see also Fig.~S3 for the magnetostriction curve of HgCr$_{2}$O$_{4}$ \cite{Supple}).
+In the BP model ($\eta = 0$), the plateau width increases with increasing $b$ \cite{2004_Pen}.
 However, the plateau width decreases with increasing $\eta$; for $b = 0.2$, $(h_{\rm c2}-h_{\rm c1})/8J \approx 0.31$ for $\eta = 0$ and 0.17 for $\eta = 1$ [Fig.~\ref{Fig2}(c)].
-This suggests that the phonon-mediated three-body interaction induced by SPs enhances magnetic frustration, thereby destabilizing the collinear spin configuration.